764 (organization): Arrests of leaders

 On April 29, 2025, the U.S. Department of Justice reported the arrest of two key members of a 764 subgroup.
 The 20-year-old Prasan Nepal (alias "Trippy") was arrested on April 22, 2025, in North Carolina, and the 21-year-old Leonidas Varagiannis (alias "War") was apprehended on April 28 in Greece.
 An international arrest warrant was issued against Varagiannis, and his extradition to the U.S. has been requested, which he is attempting to resist, arguing that Greek authorities should have jurisdiction due to his residence in Greece.

-According to the Justice Department, the two suspects were accused of not only leading a 764 subgroup on an encrypted messenger but also being centrally involved in the production and distribution of child pornography.
-According to FBI Director Kash Patel, they recruited group members and created a guide for producing such material.
+According to the Justice Department, the two suspects were accused not only of leading a 764 subgroup on an encrypted messenger but also of being centrally involved in the production and distribution of child pornography.
+According to FBI director Kash Patel, they recruited group members and created a guide for producing such material.
 If convicted in the U.S., Varagiannis and Nepal face life imprisonment, according to the U.S. Department of Defense.

 According to the Global Network on Extremism & Technology (GNET), the 764 network was officially considered dissolved upon the arrest of Cadenhead and other key figures.
 But the network has fragmented into subgroups such as 676, CVLT, Court, Kaskar, Harm Nation, Leak Society, and H3ll.
 GNET notes a continuity of personnel and assumes that the 764 network persists in these splinter groups.

 The Community

-Due to the network's decentralized nature, numerous subgroups exist, including No Lives Matter.
 When aggregated, the people surrounding these groups are commonly called "the com", short for "the community".
-Law enforcement estimated in 2024 that "the com" includes hundreds of people who engage in extortion and harassment using various cybercriminal tactics such as swatting or doxing, as well as thousands engaged in other cybercriminal activities.
-The term "Com" is not exclusive to groups involved in child sexual exploitation and is often used as a generalized term for the cybercrime community.
+Researchers and law enforcement estimated in 2024 that "the com" includes hundreds of people who engage in sextortion, child sexual exploitation, extortion and harassment using various cybercriminal tactics such as swatting or doxing, as well as thousands engaged in other cybercriminal activities.

+Notable cases

+One of the first notable case was in May 2024, when a 14-year-old boy stabbed an elderly woman in her eighties in Hässelby, Stockholm, Sweden.
+He was convicted by the Swedish court of attempted murder and sentenced to juvenile detention.
+According to an investigation, he was linked to and active on communities associated with 764.